 In Rule #1 of The Harpoon Method, we took the time to calculate a meaningful, yearly revenue goal for your business.
-You now know how much revenue you need to generate each year in order to cover your expenses, make a healthy profit, and support your current (and future) lifestyle.
+You now know how much revenue you need to generate each year in order to cover your business & personal expenses, make a healthy profit, and support your current lifestyle.

 But first let's figure out an average monthly revenue goal for your business.
 This one's easy.
 Since you already know how much revenue you need to make in a year, you can calculate an average monthly goal like so: